Monty/IMDb_xref/README.md

 show.
 It can be empty.

 The "-s" (summarize) switch hides the "All names" section.
 The "-a" (All) switch hides the "Duplicated names" section.
-Running the example queries and others with and without those two switches will give you an understanding of when they are useful
+Running the example queries with and without those two switches will give you an understanding of when they are useful.

-#### Make up your own queries
+### Make your own queries

 Experiment.
 The results from one query may reveal information that leads to further queries.
-For example, `./xrefCast actor actress` will list all actors and actress, and "Duplicated names" will contain only people who apeared in more than one show.
+For example, `./xrefCast.sh actor actress` will list all actors and actress, and "Duplicated names" will contain only people who appeared in more than one show.
 (*Use "-s" to skip the longer list.*)

 ***Protip***: Create a more flexible **xref** command that can be run from any